Skip to main content

 Understanding Context Windows

-Context windows determine how much information an AI can process at once.
-As of 2025:
+Context windows determine how much information an agent can process at once.
+In 2026 the windows are large:

 Priority Hierarchy: